tanyuqian/minitorch/README.md

 You will be implementing all the necessary functions and modules to implement a decoder-only transformer model. **PLEASE READ THE _IMPLEMENTATION DETAILS_ SECTION BEFORE STARTING** regarding advice for working with miniTorch.

-### 1.1: Tensor Functions
-Implement the one_hot, GELU activation, logsumexp, and softmax_loss functions in `minitorch/nn.py` The accompanying tests are in `tests/test_nn.py`
+Implement the GELU activation, logsumexp, one_hot, and softmax_loss functions in `minitorch/nn.py` The accompanying tests are in `tests/test_nn.py`

+Hints:
+-  **one_hot**: Since MiniTorch doesn't support slicing/indexing with tensors, you'll want to utilize Numpy's eye function.
+You can use the .to_numpy() function for MiniTorch Tensors here.
+(Try to avoid using this in other functions because it's expensive.)

+- **softmax_los**: You'll want to make use of your previously implemented one_hot function.

 Run the following to test an individual function eg.
 ```
 python -m pytest -l -v -k "test_gelu"
 ```
-Run the following to test question 1.1
+Run the following to test all the parts to Problem 2
 ```
-python -m pytest -l -v -m a2_1
+python -m pytest -l -v -m a2_2
 ```